hojmax/ExpressAPI/README.md

-# ExpressAPI-AzureDB
+# ExpressAPI
-This repo is a simple Node.js API with full CRUD capabilities.
+This repo is a simple Node.js API with JWT and full CRUD capabilities.
 Built with Express for the routing, Tedious for the DB-connection and Joi for data validation.
 The automatic testing is done using Mocha and Chai-HTTP.
-In order to use the project with a Azure SQL database, you should add a `./db/config.json` file with:
+In order to use the project with SQL Server, you should add a `./db/config.json` file with:
 ```json
 {
     "server": "your.server.net",